Davidhorn

 Revolutionising investigative interviewing

-Now the Manual has been launched during the UN Chiefs of Police Summit 2024.
+Now The UN Manual on Investigative Interviewing has been launched during the UN Chiefs of Police Summit 2024.
 Juan Méndez, Professor of Human Rights Law, former UN’s Special Rapporteur on torture shared hist thoughts about the publication while interviewed for Davidhorn’s podcast “Beyond a Reasonable Doubt”:

 Read the Manual